bhaskar-c/unusedcssremover/README.md

 ###Changing the Maximum Number of Allowed URLS
     *The current maximum number of simultaneuos URLS allowed is 5.
-    *You can change the maximum number of URLS allowed by tweaking the value of this line of code `$MAX_NUM_OF_URLS_ALLOWED = 5;`
+    *You can change the maximum number of URLS allowed by tweaking the value of this line of code:
+    `$MAX_NUM_OF_URLS_ALLOWED = 5;`
     in the beginning of the file `step_one.php`